secretagent989/8bit_DualSlope_ADC/README.md

 output reaches zero, the count is stopped, and the analog circuitry is reset.
-Since the charge gained is proportional to VIN × T, and the equal amount of charge lost is proportional to VREF × tx, then the number of counts relative to the fullscale count is proportional to tx/T, or VIN/VREF.
+Since the charge gained is proportional to VIN × T, and the equal amount of charge lost is proportional to VREF × tx, then the number of counts relative to the full scale count is proportional to tx/T, or VIN/VREF.
 If the output of the counter is a binary number, it will therefore be a binary representation of the input voltage.
 The charge on the capacitor at time t1 is proportional to the average value of